chevere/docs/architecture/conventions.md

 Components **must**:

 * Have one single responsibility
-* Avoid code comments as possible
 * Name properties as nouns
 * Declare private/protected properties only
-* Prefer composition when possible

 Components **should**:

+* Prefer composition over inherence
 * Prefer to implement immutability
-* Provide their own namespaced exceptions
+* Provide exceptions in the same namespaceS
-* Prefer to use data structures and `Generators` instead of `array`